JACrosman/xapi-client/README.md

 `xapi.Activity.create()`

-Build a new activity for an xapi statement from the provided data.
+Build a new activity for an xAPI statement from the provided data.

 ```javascript
 // setup activity information